 Fortagen Side Effects

 Side effects in most people are probably minimal.
-The supplement contains all 8 essential amino acids which are also found naturally in food.
-Each serving has only 10 grams of these amino acids.
+The supplement contains all 8 essential amino acids found naturally in food.
+Each serving has 10 grams of these amino acids.
 Here are some things to consider when taking this supplement.
 This list is not complete:

 - Start with less than recommended for the first week

 - Stop taking at least 2 weeks before surgery.

 - BCAAs might cause insulin resistance.
 Diabetics should talk to their doctor.

 - Talk to your doctor if you have kidney or liver problems.

 - If pregnant/breastfeeding, talk to your doctor.

 - Ask your doctor first if you have cancer or a history of cancer.